jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - With the story told the adventurers taks a swig of water and approach the Croc-shrine.

 ### Is it Safe?
-- Approached the 80 foot tall statue the party looks inside to see that it has a 23' ceiling with mud and leaves blown into the entryway.
+- Approaching the 80 foot tall statue the party looks inside to see that it has a 23' ceiling with mud and leaves blown into the entryway.
 - Pan percieves it's chill so they soldier on into the shrine.
 - Getting closer they notice that the shrine has three tiers.
 The first tier is the base level floor while the others have ledges extending to the ceiling that are each 7' taller than the next.
 - Virra, being the agile cat she is, takes the first steps onto the muddy first tier floor.
 - Immediately it drops away to reveil a 25' death pit.
 Luckly, her cat like reflexes get her out of the jam and with an athletics check is able to cling to the wall and escape the plunge.
-- Afte the floor drops out from underneath Virra there is a thin wall where the adventurers could potentially cling too.
-Sounds sketchy though.
+- After the floor drops out from underneath Virra there is a thin wall where the adventurers _could_ potentially cling too.
+Sounds sketch though.
 - As Virra clings to the wall Pan reacts, shrinks her Druid body down, and turns herself into a tiny green spider.
 She scales the wall across the room and drops down on the other side.

 <p align="center">